florianeckerstorfer/florian.ec/blog/2018-05-03-gatsby-remark-a11y-emoji/index.md

 npm install --save gatsby-remark-a11y-emoji
 ```

 Then you need to add the plugin to `gatsby-config.js` as a plugin to `gatsby-transformer-remark`.
-I recommend adding it at the very end of the list, because the plugin the Remark `text` nodes into `html` nodes.
+I recommend adding it at the very end of the list, because the plugin transforms Remark *text* nodes into *html* nodes.

 ```js
 module.exports = {